pympk/Use-GitHub-and-Git-in-VScode/README.md

 A cloned repository is an entire copy of a remote repository on your local machine.
 From this local copy, you will be able to create commits, branches, and synchronize those changes back to your remote repository.

-You can submit your code changes to the owner of the original repository by a pull request.
+You can submit your changes to the owner of the original repository by a pull request.
 After approving of your changes, the owner then merges your changes to the master branch.

 ### Create a Fork